scott-fuhrmann/Cybersecurity-Project-1/README.md

 - Metricbeat collects metrics on the machines being monitored and the services running on those machines.
 An example of the metrics taken are CPU and memory utilisation.

 ### Using the Playbook
-In order to use the playbook, you will need to have an Ansible control node already configured.
+To use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the `install-elk.yml` file to /etc/ansible/files.
+- Copy the `install-elk.yml` file from the Ansible folder to `/etc/ansible/roles`.
-- Copy the `filebeat-playbook.yml` file to /etc/ansible/files.
+- Copy the `filebeat-playbook.yml` file from the Ansible folder to `/etc/ansible/roles`.
-- Copy the `metricbeat-playbook.yml` file to /etc/ansible/files.
+- Copy the `metricbeat-playbook.yml` file from the Ansible folder to `/etc/ansible/roles`.
-- Update the /etc/ansible/hosts file to include the IP address for the Server
+- Copy the `filebeat-config.yml` file from the Ansible/beats_config folder to `/etc/ansible/files`.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Copy the `metricbeat-config.yml` file from the Ansible/beats_config folder to `/etc/ansible/files`.

-_TODO: Answer the following questions to fill in the blanks:_
+- Update the `/etc/ansible/hosts` file with relevant IP addresses:
-- _Which file is the playbook?
-Where do you copy it?_
+  - Add the IP addresses with Ansible Python Interpreter for any web servers to be monitored under the `[webservers]` heading, for example `10.0.0.5 ansible_python_interpreter=/usr/bin/python3`
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+  - Add the IP address with Ansible Python Interpreter for the ELK server under the `[elk]` heading (adding the heading if not already there).
+For example the entry could look like `10.1.0.4 ansible_python_interpreter=/usr/bin/python3`
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- If the IP address for the ELK server machine is not 10.1.0.4 then update the instances of 10.1.0.4 in the `filebeat-config.yml` file and `metricbeat-config.yml` in `/etc/ansible/files`.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+- Run the playbook and navigate to `http://<public IP address for ELK server>:5601/app/kibana` from the browser on the whitelisted Workstation to check that the installation worked as expected.